Example: Designing Your First Beam Cruiser

 Armor depth analysis:

-• A 10-damage laser hit vs 5-strength Duranium: penetrates 2 layers per hit
+• A 10-damage laser hit vs 4-strength Duranium: penetrates 2.5 layers per hit (rounds to 2 layers destroyed, 2 damage to next layer)

 • Multiple hits to same column will progressively strip armor